KYVENetwork/docs/basics/slashing.md

 # Slashing

 Slashing is a core mechanism in a Proof of Stake chain.
-In KYVE, we also use nodes having "Skin in the game" by letting their stake participate as a protocol node.
+In KYVE, we also use nodes having "skin in the game" by letting their stake participate as a protocol node.
 Currently, there are three types of slashes a protocol node can experience:

 ## Upload slash